What problems can my councillor help me with?

 How do I contact my councillor?

-To view details of your ward councillors’ contact details please click here.
-If you are unsure who your local councillor is please contact the Democratic Services team on 01522 873387 or you can also search for your address on Lincolnshire County Council’s website.
+If you are unsure who your local councillor search for your address on Lincolnshire County Council’s website or cal 01522 873387.

-If you wish to contact your Lincolnshire County Councillor please click here to access their website which has details of the relevant councillors for each area.
+If you wish to contact your Lincolnshire County Councillor you can access their website which has details of the relevant councillors for each area.